benhoIIand/grunt-cache-bust/README.md

 When true, `cachebust` will rename the reference to the file and the file itself with the generated hash.
 When set to false, then a query string parameter is added to the end of the file reference.

+#### options.cdnPath
+Type: `String`
+Default value: `false`

+When set, `cachebust` test paths against this string when attempting to determine a path to be remote or not.
+This allows all assets to be busted locally and than uploaded to your own CDN.
+This string will be ignored in paths during file-handling to find files in `baseDir`.

 ### Usage Examples

 #### Basic Asset Cache Busting